DuckzCantFly/Random-Scripts/README.md

 # Misc

 ## tps
-Wraper for ximput to change trackpad settings faster, would be pretty easy to change into a wraper for any other devive
+Wrapper for xinput to change trackpad settings faster, would be pretty easy to change into a wrapper for any other device

 ## cpfp
 Little script to copy a file's path